 What options do you have for Pay-on-Use Return Labels?

 Return Labels Only:

 Select this option if you only want to create a return label.
 You can print or email this label.
 All you need to do is input the address of the returnee in the Ship To field as if you were shipping to them like normal.
-When you select the Return Label option, Pirate Ship automatically swaps the Ship To address with the Ship From, so that the Ship From address will be where the the package is returned to.
+When you select the Return Label option, Pirate Ship automatically swaps the Ship To address with the Ship From, so that the Ship From address will be where the package is returned to.

 Return Labels Included:

 This option gives you both an outbound label to ship the package to the recipient, and a pay-on-use return label which the recipient could use to ship it back if they need to.
-Simply enter in the recipient's details in the Ship To field, open the Extra Services area, check the Return Label checkbox, and select Return Labels Included.
+Simply enter the recipient's details in the Ship To field, open the Extra Services area, check the Return Label checkbox, and select Return Labels Included.
 You will then print a regular label and a return label, which will have the Ship To and Ship From addresses swapped.

 Can I create Prepaid Return Labels?

-Another way to create a "return label" is to add a Ship From address that is the address your customer or recipient will ship the package from, and then create a normal shipping label with yourself as the recipient.
+Another way to create a "return label" is to add a Ship From address which is the address your customer or recipient will ship the package from, and then create a normal shipping label with yourself as the recipient.
 Read more about that here.